RemyPaulJr/notes/aws/data engineer cert/Storage/S3 Storage Classes.md

 - Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA)
 	- High durability (99.99999999999%) in a single AZ; data lost when AZ is destroyed
 	- 99.5% Availability
-	- Use Cases: Storing secondary backup copi
+	- Use Cases: Storing secondary backup copies of on-premise data, or data you can recreate